luigiesn/ringbuffer/README.md

 What this code doesn't do:

 - Verify if can store or remove elements without buffer corruption.
 These verifications are user responsibilty.
 Made in this way to make it faster.

 TODOs:

-- Make a function that returns allocable size in the buffer and pointer for the first location of this vector Suggested declaration: (unsigned char ringbufferPreAlloc(ringbuffer_t rb, unsigned char** v))
+- Make a function that returns reservable size in the buffer and pointer for the first location of this vector.
+Suggested declaration:

+    `unsigned char ringbufferReserve(ringbuffer_t rb, unsigned char** v)`

-- Make a function that confirms space allocation for previously added data Suggested declaration: (bool ringbufferAlloc(ringbuffer_t rb, unsigned char size))
+- Make a function that confirms previously reserved space.
+Suggested declaration:

+    `bool ringbufferAddReserved(ringbuffer_t rb, unsigned char size)`